storyfeet/bob_cards_elm/rules.md

 4. Bandits Attack

-    Starting From West to East, Each Group of bandits on the same tile as a player Attack (See "Attacking")
+    Starting From West to East, Each Group of bandits on the same tile as a player Attacks (See "Attacking")

 5. Bandits Move.
-    Starting from West, then North, For every group of bandits not in on the same tile as a player, roll the Compas Dice.
+    Starting from West, then North: For every group of bandits **not on the same tile as a player** and **not on a Bandit Camp**, roll the Compas Dice.
-    Move the bandits 1 Space in the direction indicated.
+    Move the group 1 Space in the direction indicated.
 Or if you roll a '+' Add one Bandit to the group
-    * Bandits may move onto tiles that have been placed but not revealed, but not onto places with no tile at all.
+    * Bandits may move onto face up or face down tiles, but not off the tiles.
-    * If they cannot move North or South, move them West instead.
+    * If they cannot move in the rolled direction, move them in the opposite direction.
-    * If they cannot move West, add a Bandit.
+    * If they still cannot move, add a bandit
-    * If a group has 6 or more bandits do not add another.
-    * If a group of bandits meets another group, that have not rolled yet, move the other group separately.
-If they do not separate, they become 1 bigger group.
+    * If a group of bandits meets group that have not yet moved, move, roll movement for the other group immediately.
+If the second group do not move, the two groups merge.

 6. Remove Tiles.

-    Remove all tiles more than 5 complete spaces East of the Eastmost player, along with any Bandits on them.
+    Remove all tiles more than 3 complete spaces East of the Eastmost player, along with any Bandits on them.
     (This step is not strictly necessary, but those bandits are unlikely to affect the game any more).

 7. Bandits Appear.